AdobeDocs/experience-platform.en/help/query-service/best-practices/adobe-analytics.md

 # Sample queries for Adobe Analytics data

-Data from selected Adobe Analytics report suites is transformed into XDM [!DNL ExperienceEvents] and ingested into Adobe Experience Platform as datasets.
+Data from selected Adobe Analytics report suites is transformed into data conforming to the XDM [!DNL ExperienceEvents] class and ingested into Adobe Experience Platform as datasets.

-This document outlines a number of use cases where Adobe Experience Platform [!DNL Query Service] makes use of this data, and the included sample queries should work with your Adobe Analytics datasets.
-See the [Analytics field mapping documentation](../../sources/connectors/adobe-applications/mapping/analytics.md) for more information on mapping to XDM [!DNL ExperienceEvents].
+This document outlines a number of use cases where Adobe Experience Platform [!DNL Query Service] makes use of this data, including sample queries should work with your Adobe Analytics datasets.
+See the documentation on [Analytics field mapping](../../sources/connectors/adobe-applications/mapping/analytics.md) for more information on mapping to [!DNL ExperienceEvents].

 ## Getting started